solliancenet/Azure-Machine-Learning-Dev-Guide/model-deployment/deployment-target-options.md

 ## Available compute targets

-The following compute targets, or compute resources, can be used to host your web service deployment.
+You can use the following compute targets to host your web service deployment:

 | Compute target                                                    | Usage                     | Description                                                                                |
 | ----------------------------------------------------------------- | ------------------------- | ------------------------------------------------------------------------------------------ |